Discover all the tax services we offer

 This article will shed light on the notoriously grey area of retirement planning for US expats living in Canada, including RRSP withdrawals for non-residents.

 An RRSP is a retirement savings plan that is registered with the Canada Revenue Agency (CRA).
 Contributions to your RRSP can be made by yourself or your spouse/common-law partner.
 The last year that you can contribute to an RRSP, is by December 31st of when you turn 71 years of age.
 You can contribute to an RRSP under which your spouse or common-law partner is the annuitant until the end of the year your spouse or common-law partner turns 71.

 The benefit of an RRSP is that the contributions can be used to reduce your tax payable in the year in which contributions are claimed.
 Any income you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan.
 However, once you receive payments from the plan, they are taxed at your current tax rate.

-In addition, at the time of withdrawing, the bank/investment company withholds taxes as follows for Canadian residents:
+In addition, at the time of withdrawing, the bank/investment company has RRSP withdrawal taxes for Canadians: